Brana Ilić: Kazakhstan, Greece and Hungary

 In March 2012, Ilić moved abroad to Kazakhstan and signed with Aktobe.
 He made 10 appearances and scored three goals in the first half of the 2012 Kazakhstan Premier League, before leaving the club during the summer transfer window.

-In the summer of 2012, Ilić joined Superleague Greece side PAS Giannina.
+In the summer of 2012, Ilić joined Super League Greece side PAS Giannina.
 He made his first appearance for the club on 25 August, playing the full 90 minutes in a 0–0 home league draw with Platanias.
 On 7 October, Ilić scored his first goal for PAS Giannina in a 1–2 home loss to Panionios.
 He finished his debut season as the club's top scorer with 11 goals (10 in the league).
 During his four-year tenure at PAS Giannina, Ilić amassed 138 competitive appearances and scored 28 goals for the club.

 On 2 August 2016, Ilić signed with Football League club Aris Thessaloniki on a two-year contract plus one-year extension.
 He netted his first goals for the side on 18 December, scoring a brace in a 3–2 win over Trikala.
 Eventually, Ilić left Aris Thessaloniki after just one season.

 After five years in Greece, Ilić moved to Hungary and joined Nemzeti Bajnokság II club Kisvárda in July 2017.
 He helped them gain promotion to the Nemzeti Bajnokság I in his debut season, contributing with 10 goals in 35 appearances.